WASHINGTON (Reuters) - The masters of the universe were forced down to earth on Tuesday.

 The hearing comes less than two weeks after the U.S. Securities and Exchange Commission filed a civil fraud suit against Goldman, charging that it hid vital information from investors about a mortgage-related security.

 Edward Rogers, CEO of Tokyo-based hedge fund advisor Rogers Investment Advisors said Goldman’s difficulties could hurt its ability to retain talent.

 “The government hates you.
 Your friends throw tomatoes at you.
 You are evil now.
 You are not the smart guy in the room -- you are the evil, twisted greedy crook guy,” said Rogers.

-Protesters attended the hearing, some wearing striped prison outfits and holding pink signs reading “SHAME” and “GOLDMAN BANKSTERs.”
+The hearing room was full of protesters, some wearing striped prison outfits, holding pink signs reading “SHAME” and “GOLDMAN BANKSTERs.”

 The hearings recalled the Pecora Commission hearings that investigated the causes of the 1929 stock market crash.
 The head of the commission, Ferdinand Pecora, is often credited with popularizing the word “bankster,” which combines “banker” and “gangster.”

 On Tuesday, the current and former employees said Goldman was managing risk on individual positions rather than making a broad bet against the future of the housing market.

 The Goldman executives spoke deliberately, but at times looked uncomfortable as they were asked to leaf through massive evidence binders, crammed with emails and other internal Goldman communications.